 Also, unlike many proprietary storage solutions, Openfiler management is performed via a powerful and intuitive web-based graphical user interface.
 Through this interface, an administrator can perform various administrative tasks such as creating volumes, network shares, allocating disk quota for users and groups and managing RAID arrays.

 As a purely software-based solution, Openfiler can be downloaded and installed in minutes on any industry standard hardware.
 It is the perfect solution for redeploying or breathing new life into previously ancillary hardware resources.
 It can be used to build a storage gateway for existing deployed SAN or DAS storage systems.
 In that context, Openfiler creates new avenues for sharing existing storage capacity.

 Openfiler supports a plethora of hardware RAID and Fibre Channel controllers and disk technologies such as SAS, SATA and SCSI.
 Fast, Gigabit and 10 Gigabit Ethernet controllers from Intel and Broadcom can also be integrated to provide high bandwidth access to data over a TCP/IP network.
 And, of course, both the Intel Xeon® and AMD Opteron® range of x86-64 architeciture enterprise computing processors are supported.
 RAID controllers from vendors such as Adaptec, LSI Logic, HP, IBM and Intel are fully compatible, amongst others.

-For Fibre Channel, Openfiler support PCI-E and PCI-X host bus adapters from Qlogic and Emulex.
-Openfiler is compatible with a slew of network interface controllers including Intel and Broadcom based chipsets.
+For Fibre Channel, Openfiler support PCI-E and PCI-X host bus adapters from Qlogic (initiator & target) and Emulex (initiator only).
+Openfiler supports a number of network interface controllers including Intel and Broadcom based chipsets.
 For very high bandwidth requirements, 10Gb Ethernet and Infiniband interconnects are excellent options.